-As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 9 the responsible financial officer is responsible for the preparation of the statement of accounts, including the Gwent Police Pension Fund 's financial statements, which give a true and fair view, and for such internal control as the responsible financial officer determines is necessary to enable the preparation of statements of accounts that are free from material misstatement, whether due to fraud or error.
-In preparing the statement of accounts, the responsible financial officer is responsible for assessing the Chief Constable of Gwent Police and the Gwent Police Pension Fund's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless deemed inappropriate.
+As explained more fully in the Statement of Responsibilities for the Statement of Accounts set out on page 11 the responsible financial officer is responsible for the preparation of the statement of accounts, including the Police and Crime Commissioner for Gwent Group's financial statements and the Gwent Police Pension Fund 's financial statements, which give a true and fair view, and for such internal control as the responsible financial officer determines is necessary to enable the preparation of statements of accounts that are free from material misstatement, whether due to fraud or error.

+In preparing the statement of accounts, the responsible financial officer is responsible for assessing the Police and Crime Commissioner for Gwent, the Gwent Police Pension Fund and the Police and Crime Commissioner for Gwent Group's ability to continue as a going concern, disclosing as applicable, matters related to going concern and using the going concern basis of accounting unless deemed inappropriate.